 In June, "Tears On My Pillow" and "A Rose For My Darling" were released in Chicago.
 The rest of the country would have to wait a month to hear the latest El Dorados offering.

 But by then, friction had developed between Pirkle Lee and the rest of the group.
 This led to Jewel Jones, Louis Bradley and James Maddox leaving Pirkle Lee behind, recruiting a new lead singer (Marvin Smith), and ultimately recording for the local Academy label (at 720 North Michigan Avenue).
-Their sole release on the label (as the "4 Eldorados") was "A Lonely Boy"/"Go Little Susie" sometime in early or mid 1958.
+Their sole release on the label (as "Those Four Eldorados") was "A Lonely Boy"/"Go Little Susie" sometime in early or mid 1958.

 From there, they went out to California, and ended up cutting four masters for Don Barksdale's San Francisco-based Rhythm Records, this time as "the Tempos."
 "Promise Me" and "Never Let Me Go" were also released in 1958; "To Love Again" and "Patricia" (a vocal version of Perez Prado's big instrumental hit) were kept in the can, finally seeing the light of day in 1984 (when "Patricia" was mistakenly attributed to the Lyrics).